HeBing/fcat/README.md

 # fcat

 #### Introduction
-`fcat` is a *flexible classification toolbox fo high throughput sequencing data*.
+`fcat` is a *flexible classification toolbox for high throughput sequencing data*.

 #### Features
 * Whole analysis pipeline from bam files to prediction results